Senzing/ibm-icp4d-guide/README.md

 ## Overview

-The following diagram shows the relationship of the Helm charts, docker containers, and code in this Kubernetes demonstration.
+The following diagram shows the relationship of the Helm charts, docker containers, and code in this IBM Cloud Private for Data demonstration.

 ![Image of architecture](docs/architecture.png)